 in which the rise of fluid from the formation to the surface is carried out under compression

 gas injected into the riser pipe string.
-To reduce capital investments there,

 where possible, into an oil well